 Sleep is vital

-Forcing ourselves to wake up with an alarm, rather than naturally, means we are depriving our body of much-needed sleep.
-Sleep is more than just a ‘switch-off’ – it is a carefully orchestrated programme of brain activity that helps us process memory, emotions and creative thought.
-The value of sleep is hugely under-estimated – most of us really do need 7-8 hours, whether we think we do or not.
-Insufficient sleep can lead to mood changes, weight gain, risk of health problems like heart disease and diabetes…and increased risk of accidents on the road.
+Forcing ourselves to wake up with an alarm, rather than naturally, deprives our body of much-needed sleep.
+Sleep is more than just a ‘switch-off’.
+It is a carefully orchestrated programme of brain activity that helps us process memory, emotions, and creative thought.
+The value of sleep is hugely under-estimated.
+Most of us really do need 7-8 hours, whether we think we do or not.
+Insufficient sleep can lead to mood changes, weight gain, and risk of health problems like heart disease and diabetes.
+It also increases the risk of accidents on the road.

 So, when the clocks go forward this spring, be prepared.
-Plan your week to ensure you can get to bed an hour earlier than usual so you are ready to wake up, rather than be jolted out of deep sleep by your alarm.
-Try to avoid alcohol, sleeping tablets and sedating cold-remedies or other drugs – the additive effect may make morning drowsiness even worse.
-A coffee can help perk you up before you head off, so leave yourself enough time for that, without having to rush once you get behind the wheel.
-Not only will it protect you, but motor vehicle accidents will put extra pressure on NHS – pressure it can do without at this difficult time.
+Plan your week to get to bed an hour earlier than usual.
+This way, you are ready to wake up, rather than being jolted out of deep sleep by your alarm.
+Avoid alcohol, sleeping tablets, and sedating cold remedies or other drugs.
+These can make morning drowsiness worse.
+A coffee can help perk you up before you head off.
+Leave yourself enough time for that, without rushing once you get behind the wheel.
+Not only will it protect you, but motor vehicle accidents will put extra pressure on the NHS.
+This is pressure it can do without at this difficult time.

 Ref – A Chronobiological Evaluation of the Acute Effects of Daylight Saving Time on Traffic Accident Risk.
 Josef Fritz, Trang VoPham, Kenneth P. Wright Jr., Céline Vetter.
 Current Biology January 2020